The week before CFA Level 1 must feel pretty daunting, as it still feels the same for most Level 2 and 3 candidates too.

 Read our complete checklist of items to bring for your computer-based CFA exam day.
 It provides an essential reminder on items you need for the exam room, what you can and cannot bring.

 If you’re travelling to an exam centre, make sure you plan to arrive much earlier and anticipate traffic jams – you want to be calm and have a good start instead of rushing around really.

-Given the pandemic, it’s worth double checking CFA Institute’s test center updates to ensure your exam is going ahead without issues, just in case you haven’t received an emial yet.
+It’s worth double checking CFA Institute’s test center updates to ensure your exam is going ahead without issues, just in case you haven’t received an email yet.